-This research and policy engagement project focuses on the relationship between educational disadvantage and gender amongst children and young people in India, Ethiopia and Vietnam.
+This is a research and policy engagement project that examines the relationship between educational disadvantage and gender amongst children and young people in India, Ethiopia and Vietnam.